tliron/go-khutulun/README.md

 ### Why TOSCA?

 TOSCA is an open standard with broad industry support.
-It is, as of version 2.0, a pure object-oriented language that relies on "profiles", or type libraries, that can work with plugins to provide specific implementations.
-Khutulun comes with its own TOSCA profile and ecosystem of plugins.
+It is, as of version 2.0, a pure object-oriented language that relies on "profiles", or type libraries, that in Khutulun can work with delegates to provide specific implementations.
+Khutulun comes with its own TOSCA profile and ecosystem of delegates.
 You are encouraged to add your own.

 One of the hallmarks of TOSCA is that every service is a topological graph.
 Moreover, the edges of the graph are first-class citizens.
 This killer feature supercharges your modeling power for the